FordyceLab/micrio/README.md

 This repository contains supplemental information for `S.A.
 Longwell and P.M.
 Fordyce, Lab on a Chip (under review).` It details how to assemble micrIO, as well as the experiment/data analysis used to validate the platform.

-The Python modules to control micrIO (and other devices such as *pressure manifolds*, *MFCS units*, and *syringe pumps*) is available in our pip-installable [`acqpack`](https://pypi.org/project/acqpack/) package.
+The Python software to control micrIO (and other devices such as *pressure manifolds*, *MFCS units*, and *syringe pumps*) is available as our pip-installable [`acqpack`](https://pypi.org/project/acqpack/) package.

-Large files (videos, images) are included in the repository via git-lfs.
-Downloading the repository as a .zip will not include these files.
+Large files (videos, images) are included in the repository via git-lfs, which must be installed to have these files clone properly.

 ![Alt Text](overview.gif)